The American Association of Physics Teachers, Incorporated

 (c) The three Members-at-Large shall serve staggered three-year terms and shall be elected for their experience with, respectively, (i) high schools, (ii) two-year colleges, and (iii) four-year colleges and universities.
 Members-at-Large shall not serve consecutive terms except when a person has been elected to complete a term associated with a vacancy.

-Section 4.06.
+Section IV.6.
 Nominations.
 The Nominating Committee shall provide at least one candidate for each open position, including any vacancies in unexpired multi-year terms to be filled by the members.
 Candidates for any open position may also be nominated directly by petition of the membership.
-Acceptable petitions must bear the signatures of at least two percent (2%) of the regular, retired, and emeritus members and must be received by the Secretary at least six (6) weeks prior to the start of the annual election.
+Acceptable petitions must bear the signatures of at least two percent (2%) of the student, professional, and retired members and must be received by the Secretary at least six (6) weeks prior to the start of the annual election.
 The election ballot shall include the candidates nominated directly by the membership as well as those nominated by the Nominating Committee.

 Committees of the Board